Welcome

 Aboard.

 The genesis of the Kootenay Gravel Grinder was to create an opportunity for friends to go on a big backcountry adventure ride in memory of a fallen comrade.
-Over the past 9 editions of the event the start list has grown and some accomplished riders have tested their legs on it, but the vibe remains that of a friendly escapade.
-After a couple of editions the name was changed because “gravel” didn’t do justice to the rock covered and rutted double track trails that crested ridge tops and descended creek beds.
+Since 2015 the start list has grown and some accomplished riders have tested their legs on it, but the vibe remains that of a friendly escapade.
+After a couple of editions, the name was changed because “gravel” didn’t do justice to the rock covered and rutted double track trails that crested ridge tops and descended creek beds.
 The legend of Cranbrook Ed and the silliness of searching for an escaped circus elephant in the local backcountry seemed like an appropriate rebranding.

 The genesis of the Kootenay Gravel Grinder was to create an opportunity for friends to go on a big backcountry adventure ride in memory of a fallen comrade.
-Over the past 9 editions of the event the start list has grown and some accomplished riders have tested their legs on it, but the vibe remains that of a friendly escapade.
-After a couple of editions the name was changed because “gravel” didn’t do justice to the rock covered and rutted double track trails that crested ridge tops and descended creek beds.
+Since 2015 the start list has grown and some accomplished riders have tested their legs on it, but the vibe remains that of a friendly escapade.
+After a couple of editions, the name was changed because “gravel” didn’t do justice to the rock covered and rutted double track trails that crested ridge tops and descended creek beds.
 The legend of Cranbrook Ed and the silliness of searching for an escaped circus elephant in the local backcountry seemed like an appropriate rebranding.

 Routes of yesteryear.